dergigi/dergigi.github.io/_posts/2018-12-26-street-art.markdown

 ----

 <blockquote>
-The great artists are the ones who dare to entitle to beauty things so natural that when they’re seen afterward, people say: Why did I never realize before that this too was beautiful?
+“The great artists are the ones who dare to entitle to beauty things so natural that when they’re seen afterward, people say: Why did I never realize before that this too was beautiful?“
 <cite>André Gide</cite>
 </blockquote>